Hotels near Western International University

 Which hotels near Western International University offer free parking?

-Which hotels near Western International University have a pool?
+Which hotels near Western International University have an outdoor pool?

 Do hotels near Western International University offer free Wi-Fi?